 Our aim is to foster a strong and vibrant Cyber Security research community in Scotland, and to raise the recognition and prominence of this community in the UK and internationally.
-Our community consists of researchers and practitioners with an interest in Cyber Security, including those whose core interests lie in related areas; such as Cyber-Physical Systems, Data Science, Networking and Systems, and Human-Computer Interaction.
+Our community consists of researchers and practitioners with an interest in Cyber Security, including those whose core interests lie in related areas; such as Cyber-Physical Systems, Data Science, Human-Computer Interaction and Networking and Systems

 We have funding to support research activities or events aimed at knowledge sharing.
 Collaborative activities will be prioritised, and support is open to all researchers and practitioners with an interest in Cyber Security; we especially welcome participation from colleagues in industry, government, and policing.
 Travel support for Scottish research students and academic staff who wish to participate in Scottish research events is also available.